chtoucas/Narvalo.NET/docs/engineering/index.md

 The part concerning the XML docs is optional (often it causes the build to fail with the current version of the CC tools).

+You MUST also configure VS to build the project when selecting the Code Contracts configuration.

 Updating
 --------